Skip to main content

 Overcoming the privacy pitfalls of GenAI

 This webinar will explore the key privacy pitfalls organizations face when implementing GenAI, focusing on purpose limitation, data proportionality, and business continuity.
-Attendees will gain insights into how to navigate these challenges through strong data governance, version control, and detailed model documentation to ensure compliance and mitigate risks.

 December 10, 2024